JasonHorgan/Project-1/README.md

 - On the right-hand side, in the Environments section, click on 'github-pages'.
 - Click View deployment to see the live site.
 The URL will look similar to YOUR-USERNAME.github.io/project-name.

+## Testing

+I tested the code all throughout the development of the site using different screen sizes and dev tools was a massive help for this.

+The following issues were raised during my mid project meeting with my mentor:

+- About mid way through the project, I realized that I had not styled the page with a mobile first approach and the site was not behaving the way I wanted it to.
+As a result, I deleted and re-designed the majority of the main content on the index.html file.
+In doing so, I made a lot of deletions and additions in the one commit, which I now understand is not good practise.
+This can be seen on commit reference "96f52f5"

+- I had issues styling the YouTube videos on the videos.html page, but after a lot of trial, error and googling, I was able to style the videos to be responsive on all device types.

+- The H2 and H3 text on the home page was not readable due to the text colours blending with the background image but this was fixed by adding a contrasting, slightly transparent background colour to make the text more readable.